Battle of Borodino: Napoleon's invasion of Russia

 Kutuzov's army established a defensive line near the village of Borodino.
 Although the Borodino field was too open and had too few natural obstacles to protect the Russian center and the left flank, it was chosen because it blocked both Smolensk–Moscow roads and because there were simply no better locations.
-Starting on 3 September, Kutuzov strengthened the line with earthworks, including the Raevsky redoubt (named after Nikolay Raevsky) in the center-right of the line and three open, arrow-shaped "Bagration flèches" (named after Pyotr Bagration) on the left.
+Starting on 3 September, Kutuzov strengthened the line with earthworks, including the Raevsky redoubt (named after Nikolay Raevsky who was in charge of its defence) in the center-right of the line, and three open, arrow-shaped "Bagration flèches" (named after Pyotr Bagration) on the left.